 The BCA Animal Management Centre (AMC) has full accreditation from the British and Irish Association of Zoos and Aquariums (BIAZA), the professional organization representing the best of the zoo and aquarium community.
 This accolade recognises that our AMC not only meets Zoo Licensing laws, but also excels in the fields of education, animal welfare, research and conservation.

 AMC staff are active in the management of European studbooks and breeding programmes, including those for a number of endangered species, facilitating ongoing participation in external research programmes and providing a key resource for BCA’s own Centre for Animal Welfare Research (CAWR) with its annual conference for students, staff and guests.

 Engagement with industry brings the real world to the AMC and students alike.
-For example, a UK leader in sheep-breeding technologies, Innovis, has been involved with the BCA flock, demonstrating to students the economical, efficient production of meat stock animals.
+For example, a UK leader in sheep-breeding technologies, Innovis, has been involved with the breeding and rearing of the BCA flock, demonstrating to students the economical, efficient production of meat stock animals.

 Awarding body: the Royal Agricultural University

 The FdSc Animal Behaviour & Welfare is a two-year foundation degree course designed to prepare students for employment within the animal industry or academic progression to Honours Degree and beyond.
 It encompasses a range of modules which develop the knowledge and practical and academic skills required to pursue careers associated with Animal Behaviour and Welfare.

 The course has been carefully developed to allow students to gain first-hand experience of a broad collection of animals across diverse habitat types, thus acquiring knowledge of a range of management techniques.
 Theoretical learning is applied in a practical setting, maximising student learning potential and experience.